Chow mein

-Chow mein (/ˈtʃaʊ ˈmeɪn/ and /ˈtʃaʊ ˈmi:n/, 炒麵 (炒面); Cantonese Yale: cháaumihn, Pinyin: chǎomiàn) is a dish of Chinese stir-fried noodles with vegetables and sometimes meat or tofu.
+Chow mein (/ˈtʃaʊ ˈmeɪn/ and /ˈtʃaʊ ˈmi:n/; 炒麵 (炒面); Mandarin Pinyin: chǎomiàn; Cantonese Yale: cháaumihn) is a dish of Chinese stir-fried noodles with vegetables and sometimes meat or tofu.
 Over the centuries, variations of chǎomiàn were developed in many regions of China; there are several methods of frying the noodles and a range of toppings can be used.
 It was introduced in other countries by Chinese immigrants.
 The dish is popular throughout the Chinese diaspora and appears on the menus of most Chinese restaurants abroad.
 It is particularly popular in India, Nepal, the UK, and the US.

 Etymology

-'Chow mein' is the Americanization of the Chinese term for fried noodles (炒麵 (炒面, chǎomiàn)).
-Its pronunciation comes from the Cantonese pronunciation "chaomin"; the term first appeared in English (US) in 1906.
-The term 'chow mein' means 'stir-fried noodles', also loosely translated as "fried noodles" in English, chow (炒 (chǎo)) meaning 'stir-fried' (or "sautéed") and mein (麵 (Miàn, 面)) meaning "noodles".
+The earliest Chinese immigrants arriving in the United States were predominantly from Taishan.
+As such, the English spelling and pronunciation were influenced by the Taishanese pronunciation chāo-mèing.
+The written term first appeared in American English as chow mien in 1890 and as the current spelling chow mein in 1903.
+Note that other dialects of Chinese differ from the English pronunciation with Mandarin as chǎo-miàn and Cantonese as cháau-mihn.

+The first term chow is written with the Chinese character 炒 and means stir-fried or sautéed.
+The second term mein is written with the characters 麵 (traditional) or 面 (simplified) and means noodles or flour.
+The complete term simply means stir-fried noodles.